richlamdev/unbound-adblock/README.md

 Client:
 - OpenBSD (tested with v7.0)
 - Python3, if the unbound-adblock role is deployed independent of the base role here
+  - the base role will check for Python 3, if it's not installed, it will proceed to install it
 - SSH server enabled
   - non-privilege user access
   - root access